 “In this case, you can take me to see one sometime,” the woman on the other end, whoever she was, replied.
 By the way, I was starting to guess already.

 “Yeah, I might do that,” I answered evasively.
 “But you should promise Greensboro will never know about it!
-I suspect I’m too much for him lately.”
+I suspect I’ve been too much for him lately.”

 “Don’t worry; he doesn’t need to know!
-But you know what I think?
+But you know what?
 Wouldn’t it be better if we met for a drink first?
 I mean, why jump straight into the circus ring?”

 “Of course!”
-I surprised myself by agreeing without thinking.
-“What do you say about tonight at eight, huh?
+I surprised myself by agreeing to it without thinking.
+“What do you say about tonight at eight?
 I can take you from—”

 “32A Saratoga Avenue,” the inspector’s office beauty readily gave me her address.
 “Push the buzzer for Jill DeLuca.”